Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 Clairwood.
 We saw the Empire F.B. take off &

-passed this the Bronz quarters.
+passed thro' the Boong quarters.
 Accomodation

 & got settled in.
 I did some washing & it dried

 pretty quickly in a very hot sun.
-I had lunch
+I had lunch -

-it was more like a Sergeants mess this time
+it was more like a sergeants mess this time.

 & then we looked about there for a while then

-went to YMCA for [[?]].
-Then we
+went to YMCA for dinner.
+Then we took a

 area (residential) to Stanford Rd.
-We rail a [[?]]
+We met a Mrs

 train along a beach road.
 I went (with Chips &